 The 5ᵉ arrondissement is not defined solely by the Latin Quarter.
-Steeped in history, this neighborhood is renowned for its quality of life, which makes it one of Parisians’ favorite arrondissements after the 3rd district.
+Loaded with history, this district is renowned for its quality of life, which makes it one of Parisians’ favorite arrondissements after the 3rd arrondissement.
 It has to be said that between its Gallo-Roman remains, gardens and bucolic corners, the 5ᵉ arrondissement of Paris is truly a must-see.
 Discover all the things to do in this great neighborhood.

-The Lutetia arenas, a veritable piece of Paris history
+Les arènes de Lutèce, a true piece of Paris history

-This ancient Gallo-Roman amphitheatre was an integral part of life in ancient Lutetia.
-Back in the day, it was the venue not only for artists and theatrical performances, but also for gladiatorial combat.
+This ancient Gallo-Roman amphitheater was an integral part of life in ancient Lutetia.
+In those days, it was the venue not only for artists and theatrical performances, but also for gladiatorial combat.
 Perfectly preserved, it’s free to visit all year round!

 The Grand Mosque of Paris, the oasis of the 5th arrondissement

-A veritable oasis in the heart of Paris grand mosque is well worth the detour!
-We like to go there to get some fresh air in our exotic garden.
-But we also like it for its pretty, out-of-the-way terrace , where you can enjoy a mint tea, a bite to eat or a bite to eat delicious oriental pastries reading, etc…
+A veritable oasis in the heart of Paris, the Grand Mosque is well worth a visit!
+We like to go there to cool off in its exotic garden.
+But we also like it for its pretty terrace, out of sight , where we can enjoy a mint tea, eat delicious oriental pastries, read a book and much more…

 How can we talk about the 5ᵉ arrondissement without mentioning the Jardin des Plantes?
-A veritable Garden of Eden, it is part of the Muséum National d’Histoire Naturelle in Paris.
-We recommend going there for enjoy its magnificent rose garden or its delightful ecological garden.
+A veritable Garden of Eden, the latter is part of Paris’ Muséum National d’Histoire Naturelle.
+We recommend a visit to enjoy its magnificent rose garden, its vegetable garden or its delightful ecological garden.

 The Natural History Museum, with its impressive gallery

 Founded in 1793, the Muséum national d’histoire naturelle de Paris is one of the capital’s oldest and most prestigious museums.
-The latter houses a vast collection of zoological, botanical, paleontological and mineralogical specimens.
-In fact, the mythical Durfort mammoth was recently restored after a year’s restoration.
+It houses a vast collection of zoological, botanical, paleontological and mineralogical specimens.
+In fact, the mythical Durfort mammoth was recently restored after a year-long restoration.
 A magical place to discover with the whole family.

 The Pantheon, a must-see in Paris’s 5th arrondissement

-Located in the heart of the Latin Quarter, the Pantheon is quite simply a a must-see Parisian landmark.
-Since the French Revolution, it has been the burial place of personalities who left their mark on French history.
+Located in the heart of the Latin Quarter, the Panthéon is quite simply a must-see Parisian landmark.
+Since the French Revolution, the Pantheon has been the burial place of personalities who have left their mark on French history.
 Victor Hugo, Voltaire, Simone Veil… All the great names of France are buried here.

 The Latin Quarter, the most picturesque corner of Paris’s 5th arrondissement

-Festive, cheerful, lively… there’s no shortage of qualities to define this popular district of Paris’s 5th arrondissement.
-Located just a stone’s throw from some of the world’s top universities and land marks, including the Sorbonne and the Pantheon, the Latin Quarter is a must when visiting the 5th arrondissement.
-We go there to have a drink in the nicest bars, stroll along charming cobbled streets and wander through the Mouffetard district, the oldest in Paris after the Ile de la Cité.
+Festive, cheerful, lively… there’s no shortage of qualities to define this very popular district of Paris’s 5th arrondissement.
+Located just a stone’s throw from some of the world’s leading universities and places of interest, such as the Sorbonne and the Pantheon, the Latin Quarter is a must when visiting the 5th arrondissement.
+Here, you can enjoy a drink in one of the nicest bars, stroll along charming cobbled streets and wander through the Mouffetard district, the oldest in Paris after the Ile de la Cité.